-Credit Score Improvement Plan of Action
+Credit Score Improvement Plan

-Always Avoid Finance Companies
+Avoid Finance Company Loans

-AGAIN, DON’T MAKE NEW PURCHASES UNTIL CLOSING ON YOUR HOUSE
+NOTE: DO NOT MAKE NEW PURCHASES UNTIL CLOSING ON YOUR HOUSE

 Shop For Mortgage Rates On The Same Day

 Credit report inquiries can lower your FICO score.
-We suggest getting your credit score (FICO-see above) and calling 3 lenders/banks for rates all on one day.
+We suggest getting your credit score and calling 3 lenders/banks for rates all on one day.
 By giving them your average credit score number, they can use that to quote interest rate and fees.
 Whatever lender you choose can then run your credit and get you pre-approved.
 Our suggestion is that you get quotes from your Las Vegas credit union or bank’s home loan division, a friend’s home lender and a lender we refer you to.
 Beware – large banks give very slow service and a borrower must fit into the perfect customer box to be approved.

 This blog was written by Terri Grosse.
 Terri has been a Top-Producing Las Vegas Valley Real Estate Agent since 1993.
 She and her husband/partner, Kurt provide quality service and protect their clients with their knowledge and building expertise.
 Contact Terri and Kurt today for an appointment at 702-656-1818.